Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

             print("Correlation with Loss Making:")
             print(correlation_with_loss)

 <img width="975" height="393" alt="image" src="https://github.com/user-attachments/assets/e6a67dae-ccbc-492a-8438-a91d4012f392" />

 <img width="975" height="695" alt="image" src="https://github.com/user-attachments/assets/d4d42373-3e5a-419f-ab2f-151ba2aa95fa" />

-**Interpretation:**
+**Key Insight:**

-• There is **a strong positive correlation between discount and is_loss** (r = 0.753921).
-This indicates that a higher discount is strongly associated with an increased likelihood of a transaction resulting in a loss.
-In other words, larger discounts directly reduce profit margins.
+• *There is **a strong positive correlation between discount and is_loss** (r = 0.753921).
+This suggests that a higher discount is significantly associated with a higher likelihood of a transaction resulting in a loss.
+In other words, larger discounts directly reduce profit margins.*

-• There is **a weak positive correlation between the dollar amount of the discount and is_loss** (r = 0.169223).
-This suggests that a higher absolute dollar discount also correlates with losses.
-Larger discount amounts (in dollars) increase the risk of incurring losses.

-• The **correlation between total cost and is_loss is very weak** (r = 0.118892).
-The cost of an item has little to no direct linear relationship with whether a transaction results in a loss.
-Other factors, such as sales price and discount, play a more significant role.

-• Unit price, sales, processing days, and quantity show **no significant linear relationship with the occurrence of a loss**.
-All of these variables have correlations very close to zero, ranging from -0.002504 to 0.025537.

-• Profit margin (r = -0.765811) has **a strong negative correlation**.
-As the profit margin decreases, the likelihood of a loss increases.
-A low profit margin directly leads to a loss, while higher profit margins strongly protect against losses.

-• Net profit margin (r = -0.591829) exhibits **a moderately strong negative correlation**.
-Similar to profit margin, a lower net profit margin is associated with a greater chance of incurring a loss.

-• There is **a weak negative relationship between profit and is_loss** (r = -0.234539).
-As profit decreases, the likelihood of a loss tends to increase.

-**2. Is there a relationship between discount levels and profitability?
-At what discount level do products typically become unprofitable?**
+*2. Is there a relationship between discount levels and profitability?
+At what discount level do products typically become unprofitable?*

+-- Developing a predictive model

         import pandas as pd
         import numpy as np
         import matplotlib.pyplot as plt